 The Age of Newcomers

-The first “newcomers” were the Goddi and Khodé people from lands east of The Realm.
+The first "newcomers" were the Ghoddi and Khodé people from lands east of The Realm.
 They were refugee warriors and farmers in search of a new home.
-They were lured by the stories of magic and fallow land from earlier Goddi mercenaries who had been invited into The Realm by the Iztani during the Elder Wars of Empire.
-The Goddi and Khodé were people who spoke different languages from the Wyddan-Iztani of The Realm.
+They were lured by the stories of magic and fallow land from earlier Ghoddi mercenaries who had been invited into The Realm by the Iztani during the Elder Wars of Empire.
+The Ghoddi and Khodé were people who spoke different languages from the Wyddan-Iztani of The Realm.
 All newcomers had vastly different cultures from the Elder Houses and worshipped entirely different goddesses and gods.

-Note on non-human civilizations: There are also civilizations beyond humanity that make appearances in the game or sometimes even ally with the warring clans; these are mainly the Dwarvenfolk, the various clans of Elvenlaik, and the three Ogrekin (Orc, Goblin and Ogre).
+Note on non-human civilizations: There are also civilizations beyond humanity that make appearances in the game or sometimes even ally with the warring clans; these are mainly the Dwarvenfolk, the various clans of Elvenlaik, and the three Ogrekin (Goblin, Hobgoblin and Ogre).
 Even more remote dwell the sylvan fawns, faery folk and centauri.

 Certain Houses of humankind have kept a historical friendship with some of these civilizations.
 The Wyddans have kept contact with the Elvenlaik for millennia, The Arkans have a friendship with certain hill-clans of the Dwarvenfolk; Dwarven homes have long been on the fringe of Arkan lands.
 And the House of Sanglier has long held a partly-amicable truce with the warlike Orgrekin that camp and hunt on their borders.